Postcards in the Sky

 Postcards in the Sky is the sixth studio album by American singer David Archuleta.
-It is composed of sixteen tracks and is the first album by the singer to feature entirely original material since The Other Side of Down.
-Its lead single, "Numb", was released November 3, 2016.
+It was released on October 20, 2017, independently through his own Archie Music label, and is composed of sixteen tracks and is the first album by the singer to feature entirely original material since The Other Side of Down (2010).
+Its lead single, "Numb", was released on November 3, 2016.

+Content

 Earlier in release year, Archuleta released two extended plays that would build up to this album, Orion on May 19, with tracks "Numb", "Invincible", "Say Me", and "Up All Night", and Leo on August 25, with tracks "Other Things in Sight", "Someone to Love", "I'm Ready", and "Spotlight Down".
 The singles from this album were "Numb", "Up All Night", "Invincible", "Seasons", and the title track "Postcards in the Sky".

-Information

-The album was released on October 20, 2017, independently under his own label Archie Music.

 Track listing

 Reception

 The album debuted at No. 43 on the Billboard Independent Albums chart and peaked at number 40.